-Structural change that happens in a nation is another reason for this unemployment.
+The structural change that happens in a nation is another reason for this unemployment.
 For example, the weakening of coal mines because of the absence of competitiveness has made a number of coal mine workers unemployed.
-These people cannot find jobs in any new industries which include computers and technology.
+These people cannot find jobs in any new industries which includes computers and technology.

 2. Frictional unemployment:

 This type of frictional unemployment prevails in many countries.
 This type of unemployment is the period which is taken by the individuals while they change their job.
 Examples are graduates who try to find another job.
 It surely takes time in order to find another job.

 This type of unemployment takes place when the wages in the competitive job market moves above equilibrium.

 For example, when the supply of labor is higher than the demanded labor, this type of unemployment takes place.
 Times when trade unions and labor organizations bargain for higher wages are when this type of unemployment occurs.
 This leads to a decline in demand for labor.

 Voluntary kind of unemployment is one where people try to be unemployed than being employed.
 A simple example can be that if individuals are able to get a good benefit, then they prefer to stay back with the benefit rather than being employed.